Table of contents

 - How to properly size your heat pump

 Why correctly sizing a heat pump matters

-Sizing a heat pump is one of the most important parts of the installation process.
+Because of the unique way they work, sizing a heat pump is one of the most important parts of the installation process.
 But many homeowners, and even experienced installers, don’t get it right.

 Incorrectly sizing a heat pump comes with some major problems.